okanasl/MicroStarter/README.md

 # Your redis, postgresql and rabbitmq instances will start with username: doom, password: machine with default ports.
 You can access them with localhost.
 # Install dependencies and configure
 # Api Service
-cd ApiServices/MicroStarter.Api
+cd ApiServices/MicroStarter.Api/src
 # Check your rabbitmq and postgresql username and password
 dotnet restore
 # Run Migrations
 dotnet run
 # IdentityServer4
-cd IdentityServices/MicroStarter.Identity
+cd IdentityServices/MicroStarter.Identity/src/Host
 # Check your rabbitmq and postgresql username and password
 dotnet restore
-# Run Migrations
+# Run Migrations (bash migrations.dev.sh)
 dotnet run /seed #seed data for is4 configuration
 # SSR Client
 cd Clients/MicroStarter.AngularSsrClient